December Avenue (band)

-December Avenue is a Filipino country rock, band from Manila, known for their viral compositions online.
+December Avenue is a Filipino rock band from Manila, known for their viral compositions online.
 The band is one of the most streamed OPM bands of all-time.
 The band is composed of Zel Bautista on vocals and guitars, Jem Manuel on guitars, Jet Danao on drums and backing vocals, and Gelo Cruz on keyboards and backing vocals.

 Bautista, Manuel, and Danao started out in their alma mater University of Santo Tomas in 2007.
 Cruz, an alumnus of De La Salle-College of St. Benilde, was later added in 2016.
 Bautista is the chief composer of the band.
 Originally known for their predominantly English songs, the band has released Tagalog songs since 2016.

 Career

 2007–2015: Formation

 December Avenue began as a college band in their alma mater University of Santo Tomas in 2007.
 All students of UST's Conservatory of Music, it featured Zel Bautista on vocals and guitar, Jem Manuel on lead guitar, Don Gregorio on bass and Jet Danao on drums.
 Their name, December Avenue, is based on the music they want to make, helping people move on in life with December "being the last month" and an avenue "toward a new year".
 In 2009, they performed at the "Pilipino:Kaya Natin Ito" concert that raised funds for Gawad Kalinga.

 Their first song "Time to Go" was released.
 That single helped them break into the mainstream and they started getting more gigs, mostly in the underground scene.
 However, in their early years, they earned little from their gigs, and often had to fund themselves.